ABGG-services/ABGG/README.md

 Because of this the games brought along to ABGG vary significantly - it really depends on who's bringing them!

-People are also encouraged to post in the community about games they'd like to play (either BYO, or want someone to bring it) - we love to see people arrange getting a game their passionate about to the table
+People are also encouraged to post in the community about games they'd like to play (either BYO, or want someone to bring it) - we love to see people arrange getting a game they're passionate about to the table

 # Want to get involved?
 We suggest you join us elsewhere on the Internet (and in person of course!! 😁 )